caiks/WBOT02/README.md

 ![contour005_055_representation](images/contour005_055_representation.png)

-We made some videos that show where the wotbot is looking using *model* 55.
+We made some videos that show where the wotbot is looking with *model* 55.
 We ran `actor003`
 ```
 cd ~/WBOT02_ws
 ./WBOT02 actor003 actor.json